QuazarTech/DG_Maxwell/README.md

 * Arrayfire
 * Numpy
 * Matplotlib
+* tqdm
+* pytest

 ## Usage:
 ```
 cd DG_Maxwell/code
 python3 main.py
 ```
+* The parameters of the simulation are stored in global_variables.py in the app folder, These can be changed accordingly.

+* The images of the wave are stored in the folder 1D_wave_images folder.

+* To stitch the images in the folder and obtain a video of the simulation, use the command in the terminal -
+  `ffmpeg -f image2 -i %04d.png -vcodec mpeg4 -mbd rd -trellis 2 -cmp 2 -g 300 -pass 1 -r 25 -b 18000000 movie.mp4`

 ## Authors

 * **Balavarun P**          - [GitHub Profile](https://github.com/Balavarun5)